More Hot Water for Letitia James - April 17th, Hour 3

 There was a case of that exactly there.

-That shows you the liability of Letitia James took the civil route to create uh consequences for Donald Trump.
+Letitia James took the civil route to create consequences for Donald Trump.

-And you know, Adam Schiff is remarkable.
+And, you know, Adam Schiff is remarkable.

-Uh he's always uh on his moral high horse, but you look over the years how much he misled the American people under the color of government, under the color of being an intelligence committee chair, a member of Congress.
+But you look over the years how much he misled the American people under the color of government, under the color of being an intelligence committee chair, a member of Congress.

-We now know that massive things that he said at the time were not true, and he would have had to have known they were not true because he was getting briefed on uh the Intelligence Committee and the Gang of Eight, and other Gang of Eight members obviously wouldn't say what he said because they knew it wasn't true.
+We now know that massive things that he said at the time were not true, and he would have had to have known they were not true because he was getting briefed on the intelligence committee and the gang of eight.

 We wrote about this last year.